en9inerd/en9inerd.github.io/about.md

 {% avatar {{ site.github.owner_name }} size=200 %}
 {: refdef}

 My name is Vladimir, I am a graduate student with a Master of Science Degree in Computer Science and Engineering, I received this degree in Russia.
-My interests are related to automation, front/back-end development, system administration, and learning new technologies.
+My interests are related to automation of processing data, front/back-end development, system administration, and learning new technologies.
 Right now I live in Washington DC, USA.

 ## Why This Blog